sps1112/sps1112.github.io/docs/tasks.md

 - [X] Make the navbar functional
 - [ ] New profile picture
+- [ ] Add favicon for website
+- [ ] Add awesome fonts icons to footer
 - [ ] Refer to portfolio websites
 - [ ] Refer to Templates
 - [ ] Shift achievements